7 merchant tips to understanding EMV fraud liability shift

 Even if you only handle a couple of in-store payments a week and the rest is done online, you are still liable for the in-store payments -- unless you own a gas station.

-Don't have a traditional cash register and payment terminal?
-The liability shift still affects you.
+But if you’re not a gas station and don't have a traditional cash register and payment terminal, liability shift affects you.
 "If you are a merchant who uses a device that has mobile card acceptance technology (like Square), you have the same liability as any other merchant," Vanderhoof said.

 Square is offering two EMV-compliant payment readers that merchants can purchase online right now: One is $29 and accepts dipped chip card payments.
 The other is $49 and accepts both dipped chip cards and contactless payments such as Apple Pay.